Russia wants to 'erase' Ukraine from the map, Biden tells UN

 He called for UN members to be “clear, firm and unwavering” in their response to Russia and emphasised that the US will stand in solidarity with Ukraine against Russia’s aggression, describing the war as a fight between democracy and autocracy.

-Over 40 UN members have contributed billions to Ukraine with the US leading the way.
-Washington has provided Ukraine with “more than $25bn to date” in the form of humanitarian aid and direct economic support for Ukraine, Biden said
+Over 40 UN members have contributed billions to Ukraine, with the US leading the way.
+Washington has provided Ukraine with “more than $25bn to date” in the form of humanitarian aid and direct economic support for Ukraine, Biden said.

 The war’s consequences have been felt around the world.
-One of the major challenges facing the globe is the food crisis which is causing acute food insecurity for 193mn people.
+One of the major challenges facing the globe is the food crisis, which is causing acute food insecurity for 193mn people.
 In response, Biden announced that the US is providing an additional $2.9bn in humanitarian support.
 He also explicitly stated that “only Russia can end” food insecurity, blaming the war for the worsening crisis.

 "Russia ... is pumping out lies, trying to pin the blame for the crisis – the food crisis – on the sanctions imposed by many in the world for the aggression against Ukraine.
 So let me be perfectly clear about something: our sanctions explicitly allow, explicitly allow, Russia the ability to export food and fertiliser.
 No limitation," he said.

 Biden expressed gratitude for the Black Sea Initiative which opened up several Ukrainian ports for food exports and called for it to be extended.
-He specifically lauded UN Secretary-General Antonio Guterres who helped broker the deal.
+He specifically lauded UN Secretary-General Antonio Guterres, who helped broker the deal.

-Biden’s rhetoric echoed German Chancellor Olaf Scholz and French President Emmanuel Macron who both openly called Russia’s invasion an act of “imperialism” in their UN speeches.
+Biden’s rhetoric echoed that of German Chancellor Olaf Scholz and French President Emmanuel Macron, who both openly called Russia’s invasion an act of “imperialism” in their UN speeches.
 Despite the German and French leaders previously receiving criticism for their hesitancy in aiding Ukraine, Macron and Scholz harshly criticised Russia during their speeches on September 20 and called the war in Ukraine “a return to imperialism”.

 "We must not stand idly by when a major nuclear power, armed to the teeth – a founding member of the United Nations and a permanent member of the UN Security Council no less – seeks to shift borders through the use of violence," Scholz said.